 Bairos’ performances have been described as “thrilling" (Providence Journal), “inspirational and highly communicative” (Singapore Straits Times), and having a “splendid sense of musicality” (Knoxville Mercury).
 The New York Times hails Nu Deco Ensemble as “chamber orchestra for the 21st century,” while Billboard called them “a sonically spellbinding experience.”

-In the 2019-2020 season, Bairos makes debuts with the Seattle Symphony, the Cincinnati Pops, and returns to the Symphonies of San Francisco, Houston, Atlanta, and Sarasota Orchestra.
-Bairos is in residency at the Peabody Institute for performances, masterclasses, and lectures this fall, and makes his operatic debut with Britten's Turn of the Screw in collaboration with Illuminarts Miami.
-In June, Bairos made highly successful debuts with the Boston Pops, returned to the Atlanta Symphony, conducted the Winston Salem Symphony and continued his relationship with the Sewanee Music Festival working with America's premier young musicians.
+In the 2019-2020 season, Bairos makes debuts with the Seattle Symphony, the Cincinnati Pops, and returns to the Symphonies of San Francisco, Houston, Atlanta, and Sarasota, as well as releases his first studio album with Nu Deco Ensemble.
+Bairos also is in residency at the Peabody Institute for performances, masterclasses, and lectures this fall, and makes his operatic debut with Britten's Turn of the Screw in collaboration with Illuminarts Miami.
+In June, Bairos made highly successful debuts with the Boston Pops, returned to the Atlanta Symphony and continued his relationship with the Sewanee Music Festival working with America's premier young musicians.

 Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director for Nu Deco Ensemble- "Occasionally, you see or hear something that blows your mind.
 Last night, Nu Deco Ensemble at Saratoga Performing Arts Center was exactly that" (Saratoga Living).
 Since its inception in 2015, Nu Deco Ensemble has exploded onto Miami's eclectic musical scene by captivating audiences, holistically engaging with its community, and fusing innovative, genre-bending orchestral performances and collaborations with the highest levels of musical artistry.
-Nu Deco enters its fifth season with the release of their first studio album, featuring living composers, popular artist re-imaginations, and unique collaborations with Kishi Bashi and Danay Suarez.
+Nu Deco enters its fifth season with the release of their first studio album (whose first single has gained over 60k streams in less than a week), featuring living composers, popular artist re-imaginations, and unique collaborations with Kishi Bashi and Danay Suarez.
 Additionally, Nu Deco ensemble has joined the prestigious roster of Red Light Management in Los Angeles, renewed partnerships with the Adrienne Arsht Center for the Performing Arts, and returns to the Boca Festival of the Arts.

-Bairos’ collaborators include renowned classical pianists Jeremy Denk, Garrick Ohlsson, Anne-Marie McDermott, and mezzo-soprano J’Nai Bridges to name a few.
-Bairos closely collaborates with some of today’s most groundbreaking artists such as: Academy-Award winning composer/guitarist Bryce Dessner, Grammy-winning artists Jacob Collier, Angelique Kidjo, Gregory Porter, as well as Kishi Bashi, Danay Suarez, Seu Jorge, Bilal, Aaron Deihl, Cory Henry, and Jon Batiste.
+Bairos’ Classical artist collaborators include renowned classical pianists Jeremy Denk, Garrick Ohlsson, Jennifer Koh, and mezzo-soprano J’Nai Bridges to name a few.
+Additionally, Bairos closely collaborates with some of today’s most groundbreaking artists such as: Academy-Award winning composer Bryce Dessner, Grammy-winning artists Wyclef Jean, Jacob Collier, Angelique Kidjo, Gregory Porter, as well as Kishi Bashi, Danay Suarez, Seu Jorge, Bilal, Aaron Deihl, Cory Henry, and Jon Batiste.
 Since 2014, Bairos has worked on numerous projects and collaborations with multi-platinum singer-songwriter Ben Folds.

-Bairos’ musical mentors include the esteemed conducting pedagogue, Gustav Meier, and the distinguished Maestro Kurt Masur.
-From 2010-13, Bairos studied, apprenticed, and mentored with Robert Spano and worked with Jorma Panula.
+Bairos’ musical mentors include the esteemed conductor pedagogue, Gustav Meier, and the distinguished Maestro Kurt Masur.
+From 2010-2013, Bairos studied, apprenticed, and mentored with Robert Spano at the Atlanta Symphony and worked with Jorma Panula.
 In 2012, Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the U.S. Mendelssohn Foundation and Kurt Masur.
 Bairos is an orchestral conducting alumnus of both the Peabody Institute and Aspen Music Festival.